Home Book Buy Author Interact Contact

 Read more

 Recognition is where the book begins not with theory, but with the moment you already know.
 The song that found you at the wrong time and somehow made it right.
-The piece that brought back someone who isn't here anymore.
 The beat that moved your body before your brain had an opinion about it.

 These chapters ask a simple question: if music were just entertainment, why does it do this?
 Why does it retrieve memories with a precision that language cannot match?
 Why does a specific chord change produce a physical sensation in the chest?